oroinc/documentation/backend/security/access-rules.rst

 Adding OR Expressions
 ---------------------

-When adding OR expressions, they should be added with the lowest priority.
-If OR expression is added first, it will effectively function as AND expression.
+The OR expressions should be added with the lowest priority.
+If the OR expression is added first, it will effectively function as an AND expression.

 .. include:: /include/include-links-dev.rst
    :start-after: begin